 You will need: Different food purees that he normally eats

 How to: Did you know that when babies are seven months old, they develop their very own preferences of taste (3)?
 Why not have an activity that is all about taste and eating?
 This activity exercises his sense of taste and also helps you observe his preferences.
-Make him sit next to you and place at least four different purees he usually eats.
+Make him sit next to you and place two different purees he usually eats.
 Let him have a taste of the first one.
-Once he swallows it, give him the second, third, and fourth too.
+Once he swallows it, give him the second one.
 Observe his expressions every time he eats to notice which puree his face lights up to and which puree bowl he extends his hand to the most.
+Next time use two other different foods.
 The medley of tastes is going to keep him interested in the activity while as a parent you get an idea of which food puree he prefers.

 Skills developed: Sense of taste and smell, general coordination of senses